ecs-org/ecs-docs/admin-manual/configuration.md

 + enter installed but empty appliance
 + make a new env.yml: `env-create.sh *domainname.domain* /app/env.yml
 + edit settings in "/app/env.yml", see comments inside file
-+ optional, package env into different formats
++ Optional: package env into different formats
     + `env-package.sh --requirements; env-package.sh /app/env.yml`
+    + see `env-package.sh` for more options
     + transfer, print out "/app/env.yml.pdf" and store in a safe place.
 + save an encrypted copy of env.yml in a safe place.
 + **Important**: The **env.yml contains all needed secrets** for a working appliance and is **the only relevant piece of information** if you want to recover from backup in case of a storage failure.